loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 worries of mismanaging things such as memory and files.
 While there are benefits to linearity, not many languages have opted to implement it.
-This concept is most commonly found in functional programming, but one thing functional languages commonly do not contain is system-level programming.
+This concept is most commonly found in functional programming, but one thing functional languages commonly do not support is system-level programming.

 This thesis introduces a new system-level functional programming language, #ln, which tries to fill this void.

 #include "Background.typ"